LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

 ![Imagen_perfil_2](../assets/Perfiles_2.png)

 It is also possible to compare two dose distributions using vertical and horizontal profiles.
-The position of each profile must be selected with the help of a graphical user interface.
+The origin of each profile must be selected with the help of a graphical user interface.

 ```{warning}
 To use a software as a [medical device](https://www.imdrf.org/documents/software-medical-device-samd-key-definitions), it is required to demonstrate its safety and efficacy through a [risk categorization structure](https://www.imdrf.org/documents/software-medical-device-possible-framework-risk-categorization-and-corresponding-considerations), a [quality management system](https://www.imdrf.org/documents/software-medical-device-samd-application-quality-management-system) and a [clinical evaluation](https://www.imdrf.org/documents/software-medical-device-samd-clinical-evaluation); as described in the International Forum of Medical Device Regulators working group guidelines (IMDRF).